Phoenix-Chen-Git/CCMU/README.md

   </tr>
 </table>

+Figure 6a.
+One Sample:
+The input heatmap reveals binary patterning from nucleotide encoding channels (e.g., sgRNA and off-site base identities), spanning 23 positions.
+No epigenetic signal is present, focusing purely on sequence features.

+Figure 6b.
+Loss & Accuracy Over Iterations:
+Both training and test loss decline steadily across 200 epochs, indicating stable convergence.
+Accuracy improves in parallel, peaking around ~0.96 (train) and ~0.93 (test), suggesting good generalization and low overfitting.

+Figure 6c.
+ROC Curve:
+The ROC-AUC is exceptionally high (0.99), indicating near-perfect class discrimination.
+As with other models, this metric is affected by data imbalance, though its magnitude still reflects strong separation capability.

+Figure 6d.
+Precision-Recall (PR) Curve:
+The PR-AUC reaches 0.31 for Fold 1—significantly better than the MIT, CFD, and epigenetic-only models.
+While precision still drops at high recall, it maintains acceptable levels across a broad range.

+Figure 6e.
+FNR and FPR Over Iterations:
+Both FNR and FPR decrease steadily during training.
+FNR remains below the 0.1 constraint, and FPR stabilizes under 0.05 by the end of training, reflecting balanced performance.

+Figure 6f.
+Confusion Matrix:
+Out of 32,336 true negatives, only 1,159 are misclassified (FPR ~0.035).
+Of 107 positives, 80 are correctly predicted and 27 are missed (FNR ~0.25, likely due to epoch mismatch).
+Overall, the model demonstrates low error rates in both classes.

 # Comparison Across Models
 ## Figure 7.
 Comparison Across Models
 ![Model comparison](docs/Comparision_between_models.png)

+The box plots confirm that the Seq-Only model dominates overall performance, achieving low FPR, high ROC-AUC, and the best PR-AUC.
+CCMU also shows promise with low FPR and high ROC-AUC but lower PR-AUC.
+In contrast, MIT suffers from extreme false positives, while Epi Only fails in precision.
+CFD occupies the middle ground with moderate scores across all metrics.

 # Attention Mechanism
 ## Figure 8.
 Positive
 ![Positive layer1](docs/Positive_attention/layer_1.png)
 ![Positive layer2](docs/Positive_attention/layer_2.png)
 ![Positive layer3](docs/Positive_attention/layer_3.png)

+Figure 8 shows the attention patterns across all heads and layers for a positively predicted sample.
+While most heads across all layers exhibit global attention—highlighted by vertical stripes indicating distributed focus over all key positions—certain heads display distinct local behaviors.
+Specifically, Heads 1 and 2 in both Layer 1 and Layer 2 show diagonal or cross-line patterns characteristic of local attention, suggesting sensitivity to position-specific context such as short motifs.
+Additionally, Head 3 in Layer 3 also exhibits a similar local pattern amidst otherwise global behavior.
+This suggests the model uses a combination of localized and global attention mechanisms, where early layers extract local sequence features and deeper layers integrate global context.
+Such a structured distribution of attention may underlie the model’s ability to accurately classify positive examples.

 ## Figure 9.
 Negative
 ![Negative layer1](docs/Negative_attention/layer_1.png)
 ![Negative layer2](docs/Negative_attention/layer_2.png)
 ![Negative layer3](docs/Negative_attention/layer_3.png)

+Figure 9 illustrates the attention head outputs across three layers for a negatively predicted sequence.
+Most attention maps exhibit classic global patterns—vertical stripes indicating widespread attention to all key positions.
+Notably, only Head 2 in Layer 1, Layer 2, and Layer 3 shows local attention behavior, characterized by cross-diagonal bands, suggesting these heads focus on localized sequence relationships.
+The persistence of local focus in Head 2 across all layers may indicate a dedicated path for local pattern extraction.
+However, the lack of diverse local heads, compared to positive cases, suggests that negative predictions rely more heavily on uniform global aggregation rather than positional specificity.
+This may reflect the model’s strategy of deemphasizing precise motif matching when rejecting potential positives.

 # Acknowledgments
 I gratefully thank my parents for supporting this project and providing the funds to rent cloud servers for model training.